pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 series of dots shown below them.
-It seems obvious that these dots signify Braille characters used by visually impaired people to read by sensing the bulge of the dots on a surface.
+It seems obvious that these dots signify Braille characters used by visually impaired people to read by sensing the embossed dots on a surface.

 The Braille characters use a `3 x 2` (3 rows, 2 columns) grid sytem:
 * `1-2` (top row)